Eoinocal/Halite/Readme.txt

 Changes:

+ - from v 0.3.0.5 to 0.3.0.7:
+   1) Adds ability to create torrent files.
+   2) A lot of small improvements and bug fixes.

  - from v 0.3.0.2 to 0.3.0.5:
    1) Right-click context menu option to 'Open download folder'.
    2) Right-click context menu option to force a file recheck.
    3) Option to move seeding torrent to another folder.
    4) Fixed a bug with tracker logins.

- - from v 0.3 to 0.3.0.2:
-   Mainly a bugfix release.
-   1) Fixed a bug with Tray Icon rmeaining after window was restored.
-   2) Torrent Connection and Transfer setting mapped to incorrect editbox.
-   3) Subtle bug where some settings didn't register straight away.

  - from v 0.3 to 0.3.0.2:
    Mainly a bugfix release.